-Part of what can cause an RV accident to be fatal is due to the lack of safety equipment.
-Recreational vehicles are often used by families on vacation or who are travelling long distances, the vehicle becomes a home and so it is rare for all passengers to be using their seatbelts resulting in occupant ejection.
+Part of what can cause an RV accident to be fatal is the lack of safety equipment.
+Recreational vehicles are often used by families on vacation or who are traveling long distances, the vehicle becomes a home and so it is rare for all passengers to be using their seat belts resulting in occupant ejection.

 Some common injuries from RV Accidents include:

-If passengers inside the RV were wearing seatbelts they could still suffer from injuries caused the all the materials inside the vehicle.
+If passengers inside the RV were wearing seat belts, they could still suffer from injuries caused by all the materials inside the vehicle.
 Most RVs have additional seats, tables, cupboards, and kitchens therefore there are many hazards within the vehicle as much as there are outside of it.